elementary_vectors.functions

 [(0, -1, 0), (0, 0, -1)]

-Division-free computation of the right kernel based on elementary vectors.
+Division-free right kernel matrix based on elementary vectors.

 INPUT: